Our step-by-step guide is the ultimate masterclass in how to perfectly carve a serrano ham that will sate your appetite and wow your guests.

 Storage rules change after it has been carved.
 To find out where it is best to keep it once you have made a start on carving, read the section below our guide.

-Jamon serrano is an incredibly versatile meat, and our Somalo Serrano Gran Reserva ham is the perfect choice for a wide range of serrano ham recipes.
+Jamon serrano is an incredibly versatile meat, and our Somalo Serrano Gran Reserva ham is the perfect choice for a wide range of serrano ham recipes and other Spanish meat recipes.
 We tried an array of hams from across Spain before selecting this one – and when you taste it, you’ll see why this was worthy of our customers.

 You can use it in everything from soups and stews, but it comes into its own when it takes centre stage on the table at a party.
 It is a meat that you can really show off and it is sure to get your guests talking.
 Whether finely sliced and beautifully presented or cut into chunks and placed in a stew, every mouth-watering mouthful is delicious.